dameleon/grunt-flash4canvas-support-datauri/README.md

-# grunt-cjs-support-datauri
+# grunt-flash4canvas-support-datauri

-> Converted to DataURL, the images of manifest in output from Flash CC (or Toolkit for createjs)
+> Converted to Data URI with images of manifest in published from Flash CC (Or Toolkit for createjs).

 ## Getting Started
 This plugin requires Grunt `~0.4.2`